doxel/doxel-docker/doxel-dev/README.md

 ./bin/doxel-lbng
 ```

-Then you must restart the server, eg with ```slc ctl restart doxel-loopback``` or by removing and restarting the container.
+Then you must restart the server, eg with ```slc ctl restart doxel-loopback``` or by removing and restarting the doxel container.